mdyzma/mdyzma.github.io/_posts/2017-04-23-python-r-scala-julia-in-one-notebook.md

 After that you should have brand new Python 3.6.1 as your main system interpreter.
 To confirm it type `conda info` or simply try to run python interpreter in your terminal.

-Conda command should result in displaying detailed information about current Anaconda instalation:
+Conda command should result in displaying detailed information about current Anaconda installation:

 {% highlight bash %}
 [mdyzma@devbox mdyzma]$ conda info